Take care when burning branches

 Whenever you light a fire, make sure that the smoke will not cause any problems for the environment or your neighbours.

 Everyone should be careful and cautious to avoid the risk of fire and the damage caused by it.
 Dry conditions and wind, in particular, cause a fire hazard and increase the risk of the fire going out of control.
-Always check any warnings issued by the Finnish Meteorological Institute that may be in force, because making an open fire is then forbidden.
+Always check any warnings issued by the Finnish Meteorological Institute that may be in force.
+Under wildfire warning an open fire is always forbidden.

 Do you live in the countryside?